Twisted duality for embedded graphs: The transition polynomial

 \section{The transition polynomial}

 The generalized transition polynomial, $q(G; W,t)$, of \cite{E-MS02} is a multivariate graph polynomial that generalizes Jaeger's transition polynomial~\cite{Jae90}.
 The transition polynomial assimilates the Penrose polynomial and Kauffman bracket, and agrees with the Tutte polynomial via a medial graph construction.
 We will now adapt $q(G; W,t)$ to embedded graphs and determine its interaction with the ribbon group action.
-This will allow us, in Section~\ref{sec:penrose}, to generalize the Penrose polynomial for plane graphs to embedded graphs and determine new properties for it.
-Also, in Section~\ref{topochromatic}, by leveraging the relation determined in~\cite{ES2, ES} between the generalized transition polynomial and the topological Tutte polynomial of Bollob\'as and Riordan (\cite{BR1, BR2}), we determine new properties of the latter.
+In \cite{E-MMc}, we use the interaction between twisted duality and the transition polynomial to generalize the Penrose polynomial for plane graphs to embedded graphs and determine new properties for it.
+Also, in \cite{E-MMd}, by leveraging the relation determined in~\cite{ES} between the generalized transition polynomial and the topological Tutte polynomial of Bollob\'as and Riordan (\cite{BR1, BR2}), we determine new properties of the latter.